zulip/zulip-gci/tasks/2017/submit-a-pull-request.md

 ## Task

+**Please follow the directions below exactly step by step.
+We will return the submission even if you are missing only a period.**

 * Fork the [zulip-gci-submissions](https://github.com/zulip/zulip-gci-submissions) repository.
 If you are not sure what this means, refer to [this tutorial]( https://guides.github.com/activities/forking/#fork).